How to Install NVIDIA Drivers on Rocky Linux EL9 or EL8

-Section 1: Installation Preparations
+Nvidia Drivers Installation Preparations

-Step 1: Update Rocky Linux Before Nvidia Drivers Installation on Rocky Linux
+Update Rocky Linux Before Nvidia Drivers Installation

 The first thing to do before commencing the installation process is to update your system.
 Doing so will avoid potential conflicts during the installation, often caused by out-of-date packages.
 To accomplish this task, the command that you need to execute is: